NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

   ]
 ) <alg:prop_kernel>

-*The Parareal Kernel:* In summary, the parareal kernel (@alg:parareal_kernel) is launched on each thread simultaneously and uses the coarse and fine propagators to populate arrays prepared from the domain and initial values of that thread's problem.
+*The Parareal Kernel:* In summary, the parareal kernel (@alg:parareal_kernel) is launched on each thread simultaneously and uses the fine propagator to populate arrays prepared from the domain and initial values of that thread's problem.
 The domain is discretized by uniformly stepping from the lower bound of the problem's domain to the upper bound.
 The initial values are propagated using a traditional integration method (@diag:disc_prop).
 The result of this process is sequences of times, positions, and velocities that solve that thread's problem for different discretizations.

 #figure(
   kind: "algorithm",